 About Andrew Catanzaro

-Dr. Andy Catanzaro is a board certified Infectious Disease physician who joined Adventist HealthCare, Washington Adventist Hospital in April 2013 and Adventist Medical Group in 2014.
-Currently he is the Director of Infectious Diseases, the Chair of the Infection Prevention Committee and the Chair of the Antibiotic Stewardship Committee.
+Andrew Catanzaro, MD, is a board certified Infectious Disease physician who joined Adventist HealthCare in 2013.
+Currently, he is the Chair of the Infection Prevention Committee and the Chair of the Antibiotic Stewardship Committee.

 He also serves as a voting member of the United States Food and Drug Administration’s (FDA) Institutional Biosafety Committee.

 Dr. Catanzaro is currently an Assistant Clinical Professor of Health Care Sciences at George Washington University.
 He enjoys gardening, exercise and reading.
-He sees inpatients at Washington Adventist Hospital and outpatients at the Adventist Medical Group office in Takoma Park.
+He sees inpatients at White Oak Medical Center and outpatients at the Adventist Medical Group office in the Medical Pavilion at White Oak.